I am preparing to have a cougar for a pet and would like to share my research with you.

 A Cougar Is a Wild Animal!
 Can It Be Domesticated?

-No, not exactly.
-For those who have exotic pets, the purpose of having the animal is not to try to domesticate it, the breed, or the species.
-It isn't even necessarily to tame the animal (and not all exotics can be tamed).
-For those who love exotic pets, it is about a strong desire to make contact with the wild that causes the desire to own animals that others don't consider as pets.
+For those who have exotic pets, the purpose of having the animal is not to domesticate it.
+It isn't even necessary to tame the animal (and not all exotics can be tamed).
+For those who love exotic pets, it is about a strong desire to make contact with an animal that others don't consider to be a pet.

-Cougars are wild animals, just as the snakes that people keep as pets are wild animals and my sugar gliders are wild animals.
+Cougars are wild animals, just as the snakes that people keep as pets are wild animals.
+My sugar gliders are wild animals as well.
 Many pets that people keep originated in the wild.
-After generations, perhaps they could be tamed or even domesticated.
-It is commonly believed that the further the animal is from a wild parent, the more "domestic" it is.
+After a few generations, perhaps they could be tamed or even domesticated.
+It is commonly believed that the further the animal is from a wild parent, the more domestic it is.
 However, one thing that anyone considering such a dramatic purchase needs to consider is that a wild animal will always be wild.
 They are dangerous.
 Precautions must be taken, and the owner must ensure that they are able to care for a wild animal for the duration of a very long lifetime.

 If you are going to own a cougar (or any type of large cat or exotic animal, for that matter), a lot of research is required.
 You cannot slack off on your research!
 There is a lot of information that you will need to have before you decide to purchase your cougar.

 - What kind of licensing will you need to have?

 - If the laws change, will you be grandfathered in?